rathboma/rathboma.github.com/_posts/2013-02-09-real-world-hadoop-implementing-a-left-outer-join-in-hadoop-map-reduce.md

 {% endhighlight %}

 ## The Map Reduce Solution

-If you're impatient, you can find the code for the map-reduce implementation [on my github][5], otherwise, lets re-think the solution in a distributed manner.

 First off, the problem requires that we write a two stage map-reduce: